Pablofh97/ArtGallery/README.md

     return resultImage
 }
 ```
 This two functions have been used on the [Tests](#tests) directories.
-They have the @VisibleForTesting annotation.
+They have @VisibleForTesting annotation.
 ```Kotlin
 @VisibleForTesting
 internal fun previousImage(result : Int) : Int {